Cyp9715/DeleteNewline/README.md

 Text with Newline removed is located on your 'clipboard'.
 You can check it by using the Win + V key or Ctrl + V key.

 ## Why develop this way?
-Take a research paper as an example, and each paper has a different form. there are times when the distinction of Newline is ambiguous.
-therefore, rather than creating a program that handles all of these processes, I used this method to achieve maximum efficiency in some sections through these simple programs, reducing user fatigue.
+In the case of research papers, it was difficult to find a program for all these forms of the PDF itself.
+For this reason, we have created a program that can support the maximum convenience so that the user can erase the Newline characters.

 ## direction of development
-I also thought about whether to perform the translation process itself through the app through API Key (Azure, Google) that each user has.
-but on reflection, I thought it was inappropriate for this program to perform so many functions.
+I thought about whether to perform the translation process itself through the app through the API key (Azure, Google) that each user has But I thought it was inappropriate for this program to perform too many functions.
-if necessary later, the OCR function can be added.
-There are currently no plans.

 if you think there is a feature you need, please contribute.